 Whitstable: Food, beer and sunshine

 Our day out in Whitstable was accompanied by wall-to-wall sunshine and scorching temperatures.
-If only all our visits to the English seaside were in such glorious weather… On the north Kent coast and long popular with the bucket and spade brigade, Whitstable’s also become a trendy destination for Londoners seeking fine food.
+If only all our visits to the English seaside were in such glorious weather… On the north Kent coast and long popular with the bucket and spade brigade, Whitstable’s now become a trendy destination for Londoners seeking fine food.
 The town’s famous…

 The memorials of Berlin